huijing/slides/58-cssconf-2019/README.md

 - feel free to change the flex direction when necessary
     - if you need a card layout with content that needs to be aligned to the bottom of the card, using `flex-direction` column, and making the main content grow with `flex: 1`, for example, is a 2-line solution
+    - or even better, as Rachel covered this morning, use subgrid

 ## Flexible sizing, responsive design powered up